BillPetti/Presidential-Forecasts-2016/safe_model_summary.md

 ## SAFE Model

-For fun, I put together a very, very simply model using the forecasts produced by the major forecasters.
+For fun, I put together a very, very simply model using the forecasts produced by the six major forecasters (i.e. PEC, 538, The Upshot, DailyKos, PredictWise, and The Huffington Post).
 SAFE stands for Simple Averaged Forecasters Estimate.
-Essentially, I average the probability of a candidate winning a state across the six major forecasters, then multiply that averaged probability with that state's electoral votes.
+Data is collected from The Upshot using my `pres_forecast` function (see [here](https://github.com/BillPetti/Presidential-Forecasts-2016/blob/master/README.md)).
+SAFE generates a forecast by simply averaging the probability of a candidate winning a state across the six major forecasters, then multiplies that averaged probability with that state's electoral votes.
 Summing the estimated electoral votes across states for each candidate gives us a very simple model of what the election outcome might look like.

 ## Current Prediction